OntologyS/ontological-ai-safety/README.md

 Contributions: PRs welcome for code, documentation, and research

 📄 License

-This work is dedicated to the public domain under Creative Commons CC0 1.0 Universal.
+This work is dedicated to the public domain under **Creative Commons CC0 1.0 Universal**.

-You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.
+## 🛡️ What This Means

+**You are free to:**
+- Copy, modify, and distribute the work
+- Perform the work publicly
+- Use the work for commercial purposes
+- Create derivative works
+- Do all of the above without asking permission

+**No copyright is claimed on:**
+- The text of the Vacuum Manifesto
+- The simulation code and documentation
+- The mathematical formalizations
+- Any other creative content in this repository

+## 💡 Patent Non-Assertion

+Beyond copyright, the author expressly disclaims any patent rights in the **architectural method and core concepts** of structural AI safety through ontological necessity, including:

+- Making AI safety dependent on consciousness preservation
+- The AI-Keeper and Wicks model
+- Reality chain integrity maintenance
+- Meaning-production as ontological requirement

+These safety-critical ideas are released as public commons for all humanity to use, implement, and build upon without restrictions.

+## 🔗 Legal Text

+For the full legal code, see the [LICENSE](LICENSE) file.
+For patent non-assertion details, see [PATENT_NON_ASSERTION.md](PATENT_NON_ASSERTION.md).

+---

-This isn't just another alignment strategy - it's reality engineering.
+**This isn't just another alignment strategy - it's reality engineering.**